alle1706/Churn-prediction/README.md

 ## Data Preprocessing

-The initial dataset is loaded from "Churn_Modelling.csv."
-Irrelevant columns like 'CustomerId,' 'Surname,' 'RowNumber,' and 'Geography' are dropped.
+- The initial dataset is loaded and irrelevant columns like 'CustomerId,' 'Surname,' 'RowNumber,' and 'Geography' are dropped.
-Data types are checked to ensure proper encoding.
+- Data types are checked to ensure proper encoding.
-The 'Gender' column is encoded (Female: 1, Male: 0).
-Selected columns ('CreditScore', 'Age', 'Tenure', 'Balance', 'NumOfProducts', 'EstimatedSalary') are scaled using Min-Max scaling.
+- Selected columns ('CreditScore', 'Age', 'Tenure', 'Balance', 'NumOfProducts', 'EstimatedSalary') are scaled using Min-Max scaling.

 ## Training and architecture